-3. Data and Analysis
+4. Data and analysis

-The analysis reported in this chapter covers a subset of 117 regions covered by the World Competitiveness Index of Regions (WCIR), developed by the authors of this paper, for which data are available for the 19 WCIR indicators plus GDP per capita at two time points, 2000/01 and 2010/11, or equivalent years [19].
-The analysis utilises the compound annual growth rates across these two time periods.
-Of the 117 regions contained in the dataset there are 54 representatives from North America, 41 from Europe, and 22 from Asia and Pacific.
+The analysis reported in this paper covers 117 regions for which data for all 20 indicators described above are available at two points, 2000/01 and 2010/11, or equivalent years.
+Of the 117 regions contained in the dataset there are 54 representatives from North America, 41 from Europe, and 22 from Asia and Oceania.
 Of the North American regions, 48 are US and 6 are Canadian.
-Among the Asian and Pacific regions, there are 7 Chinese regions (Taiwan is also included separately), 9 Japanese regions, and 3 Australian regions, as well as New Zealand and Singapore.
+Among the Asian and Oceania regions, there are 7 Chinese regions (Taiwan is also included separately), 9 Japanese regions, and 3 Australian regions, as well as New Zealand and Singapore.
+The full list of 117 regions analyzed is shown in Appendix 1.